 The 5-passenger WRX STi seats all but the tallest passengers comfortably, including 3 across in the rear seat.
 The sedans offer a rather miniscule 11.3 cubic inches of cargo space, so if that's an issue for you, opt for the hatchback, where cargo space increases to 19 cubic feet with the rear seats up and 44 cubic feet with the seats folded down.

 The WRX STi comes equipped with a few unique safety features, including a Vehicle Dynamics Control (VDC) system, which incorporates electronic stability control and a performance-oriented traction control system.
 The VDC features 3 driver-selectable modes, including an Off setting for drivers who want to push the vehicle to its limits.
 In addition, the STi gets 4-sensor Super Sport antilock brakes with brake assist and electronic brakeforce distribution.
 Six airbags also come standard.

 The IIHS gave the WRX STi a top safety rating of Good, while the NHTSA awarded the vehicle 5 out of 5 stars for protecting passengers during rollover crashes.
 The NHTSA did not test the STi for other types of crashes.

 What Owners Think

-Talk about the 2012 Subaru Impreza WRX STi
+What's your take on the 2012 Subaru Impreza WRX STi?